regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Methodology

-whose analytical solution exist only for specific cases of covariance functions \citep{ghanem2003stochastic}.
+whose analytical solution exists only for specific cases of covariance functions \citep{ghanem2003stochastic}.
 Covariance kernels play a central role in random field modeling by characterizing the spatial correlation structure of the field.
-Among the widely used and flexible families of isotropic covariance functions are the Whittle–Matérnn kernels \citep{matern1960spatial}, which form a class of Hilbert–Schmidt kernels.
+Among the widely used and flexible families of isotropic covariance functions are the Whittle--Mat\'ern kernels \citep{matern1960spatial}, which form a class of Hilbert-Schmidt kernels.
 These kernels provide a tunable framework to model varying degrees of smoothness and spatial dependence, and are mathematically defined as